brandleyzhou/DIFFNet/README.md

 # DIFFNet
- This repo is for [Self-Supervised Monocular DepthEstimation with Internal Feature Fusion, BMVC2021](null)
+ This repo is for [Self-Supervised Monocular DepthEstimation with Internal Feature Fusion](null) The British Machine Vision Conference (BMVC2021)

- ## Paper, code and trained models will come soon
+ ## *Paper, code and trained models are coming soon*